marcoieni/trusted-publishing-action-draft/CONTRIBUTING.md

 ### Linting

-We use [ESLint](https://eslint.org/) for formatting and linting typescript.
+We use [ESLint](https://eslint.org/) for formatting and linting typescript files.

 To check for linting errors, run: